-I’m an English Professor.
-I’m a homeschooler.
-And I’m passionate about teaching and helping learners find and express their voices through writing.
+I’m passionate about helping learners find and express their voices through writing, and guiding homeschooling parents in writing instruction and evaluation.

 The Homeschooling Professor is dedicated to helping parents prepare their homelearners for the reality and rigors of college-level composition and literature study.